Priscasantos/Tom-Hengl-Course/R-training/README.md

 run time-series analysis in R can be found [here](http://r-statistics.co/Time-Series-Analysis-With-R.html).

-How variable changes through time can often be drastically different from the spatial patterns.
-In general one can say that, for many environmental variables, variation of values can be separated into **components** such as:
+How a variable changes through time can often be drastically different from how it changes in space (spatial patterns).
+In general one can say that, for many environmental variables, variation of values through time can be separated into **components** such as:

   - Long-term component (**trend**) determined by long-term geological and extraterrestrial processes,